Dogra–Tibetan war: Aftermath

 The treaty came into discussion in the 1960s in the context of the Sino-Indian border dispute.
 The Indian government used the treaty to counter the Chinese contention that the border between Ladakh and Tibet had never been delimited.
 The Indian position was that the reference to "old, established frontiers" meant that the border had been delimited.
-The Chinese argued that, even if it had been delimited, there is no guarantee that it was the same as the Indian claimed boundary.
+The Chinese argued that even if it had been delimited, there is no guarantee that it was the same as the border that was claimed by India.